"The whole object of travel is not to set foot on foreign land; it is at last to set foot on one’s own country as a foreign land." — G. K. Chesterton

 This occurs when a student returns to their country of origin.
 Students may find that things are no longer the same at home.
 Some students find it more difficulty than adjusting to the host culture.
 For example, some of the newly acquired customs from your host country are not used in Burlington, Vermont.
 We encourage you to share your experiences at an OIE re-entry gathering.

-Please fill out a program evaluation.
+Fill out an evaluation about your program.
 These forms provide the "real story" for prospective students and are invaluable tools for their decision-making.
 This not only provides useful information for UVM students interested in studying through the same program or in the same country, it helps keep OIE well-informed about how students are experiencing different programs and how we can better assist students in the future.

 Enthusiastic and motivated study abroad returnees who have a federal work-study grant are invited to apply for a peer advisor position in the Office of International Education.
 Peer advisors help orient students interested in study abroad, maintain the study abroad library, and share their own experiences.
 They also work to promote study abroad on campus and assist in pre-departure orientation sessions among many other tasks.
 Become a peer advisor!